Kenneth Waltz

-Kenneth Neal Waltz (/wɔːlts/; June 8, 1924 – May 12, 2013) was an American political scientist who was a member of the faculty at both the University of California, Berkeley and Columbia University and one of the most prominent scholars in the field of international relations.
+Kenneth Neal Waltz (/wɔːlts/; June 8, 1924 – May 12, 2013) was an American political scientist who was a member of the faculty at both the University of California, Berkeley, and Columbia University and one of the most prominent scholars in the field of international relations.
 He was a veteran of both World War II and the Korean War.

 Waltz was one of the original founders of neorealism, or structural realism, in international relations theory and later became associated with the school of defensive neorealism.
 Waltz's theories have been extensively debated within the field of international relations.
 His 1979 book Theory of International Politics is the most assigned book in International Relations graduate training at U.S. universities.

 Early life, education, and military service

-Waltz was born on June 8, 1924, in Ann Arbor, Michigan.
-He grew up and attended high school there.
-He then attended Oberlin College, where he started out majoring in mathematics.
-That was interrupted to serve in the Army of the United States from 1944 to 1946 during World War II, when he rose in rank from private to first lieutenant.
-Waltz served in the Pacific theater of the war and was stationed in Japan during the U.S. occupation of Japan.
+Waltz was born on June 8, 1924, in Ann Arbor, Michigan, where he grew up and attended high school.
+He then enrolled at Oberlin College in Ohio, where he initially majored in mathematics.
+His college studies were interrupted by service in the United States Army from 1944 to 1946 during World War II.
+Waltz served in the Pacific theater of the war, rising in rank from private to 1st lieutenant, and was stationed in Japan during the U.S. occupation.

 He graduated from Oberlin with an A.B. degree in 1948, having switched his major to economics.
 He was a Phi Beta Kappa and also named an Amos Miller Scholar.

 In 1949, he married Helen Elizabeth Lindsley, known as "Huddie".
 They had three children together.
 After attending Columbia University to obtain an upper graduate degree in economics, he switched to political science because political philosophy was more interesting to him.
 He received his M.A. degree from there in 1950.
 He was an instructor at Oberlin for a while in 1950.
 A member of the US Army Reserve, he was called upon to serve again during the Korean War, which he did during 1951–52 as a first lieutenant.

 Returning to Columbia, he obtained his Ph.D. under William T. R. Fox in 1954.
 During his PhD studies, Waltz was most interested in political theory, but gravitated towards international relations due to the academic job market and the pressure of his dissertation advisor.
 While preparing for his comprehensive exams, Waltz came up with the ideas that would ultimately become his dissertation and his 1959 book Man, the State and War.